israelmendez232/data-modeling-rdb/README.md

 ---

 ## 1. Steps
-The main steps to proceed in this proccess is:
+The main steps to proceed in this process is:
 - Design the schema of the data modeling;
 - Create the tables at `create_tables.py`;
-- Produce the main caracteristics in `sql_queries.py`;
+- Produce the main characteristics in `sql_queries.py`;
 - Populate the model with real data from the `etl.py` process;
 - Validate the load process in `test.ipynb`.